matthewnoel/CS4443-blog-group-project/README.md

-# CS4443-blog-group-project
+# CS4443 Blog Group Project

-Blog website for class group project
+Blogging website for class group project

 ## Overview

 The project uses [firebase](https://firebase.google.com/) for a backend.
 Most of the logic including the auth flow is hidden in src/base/ for the convenience of other group members.
 Each html page has a corresponding javascript file which contains a currently unimplemented function.
-They are listed below and the suggested completion order is:
+Each function also has a corresponding test function in `src/globals.js` which can be used as an example.
+The functions are listed below and the suggested completion order is:

 1. src/post.js (So everyone can make posts)
 2. src/indexjs (So a list of all blogs can be seen)